Fedekh/Fedekh/README.md

 💡 &nbsp; I'm Federico,a Full-stack developer, working mainly in backend projects with .NET + Blazor framework. \
-💻 &nbsp;I'm currently performing research in the field of multimodal detection of human behavioral patterns at VNIT, Nagpur.\
-🎓&nbsp;I graduated form Visvesvaraya National Institute of Technology, Nagpur (B.Tech, Computer Science and Engineering, Batch of 2021).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
 ✍️ &nbsp;In my free time, I play gym, crossfit and bike.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\